azanlatif/Spotify-Music-Player/readme.md

     ```bash
     cd spotify-clone
     ```
-3.  **Start a local server.** For example, using Python:
+3.  **Start a local server.** For example:
     ```bash
-    python -m http.server 5500
+    sing the VS Code "Live Server" extension.
     ```
-    Or using the VS Code "Live Server" extension.

 4.  **Open your browser** and go to `http://127.0.0.1:5500/` (or the address provided by your local server).